Employee Evaluation Protocols

 The employee should first contact their primary health care practitioner to see if they are available and able to collect a sample for testing.
 If not, the employee should contact the New York State COVID-19 hotline at 1-888-364-3065 to be referred to a regional testing site that can collect and submit a sample for testing.
+Alternatively, the employee may obtain a rapid test and submit results to Human Resources.
 The employee must notify HR of the test results as soon as they are received.
-Test results will be verified by the New York State Department of Health (DOH).
+Positive tests must be reported to the Department of Health.

 The Assistant Vice President for Human Resources or designee will also ask the employee about their potential contact and interactions with other employees at the campus.
-People who have been in close contact with a symptomatic employee are at a greater risk of contracting COVID-19 if the employee tests positive.
-As a precaution, while the employee awaits test results, Human Resources – in consultation with DOH – will identify the employees who may have been in close, sustained contact with the employee after they became ill.
+If the employee tests positive Human Resources – in consultation with DOH – will identify the employees who may have been in close, sustained contact with the employee after they became ill.

-Those with close professional contacts will be notified by Human Resources of their potential exposure and directed to self-quarantine.
-Professional contacts shall remain quarantined until the symptomatic employee’s test results are received, and Human Resources provides further notice.
+Human Resources will contact the affected employees.
+Those employees will be notified by Human Resources of their potential exposure and Human Resources will follow current NY State guidance to determine which employees may need to self-quarantine.
+Those employees shall remain quarantined for 14 days.
+If they remain asymptomatic, they may test out of quarantine at day 10 and continue to monitor symptoms through day 14, or until Human Resources provides further notice.
 (See “Guidance on the Contacts of a Close or Proximate Contact of a Confirmed or Suspected Case of COVID-19” at www.ny.gov/coronavirus.

 The Assistant Vice President for Human Resources or designee will provide information on both the suspected employee and potential professional contacts to the Governor’s Office of Employee Relations (GOER) and DOH.
 DOH can be reached at 1- 833-797-4968 and will contact the employee to verify and complete contact tracing and notify the employee’s local health department.

 If the test result is positive, the local health department may issue a mandatory quarantine and conduct additional tracing of the employee’s personal contacts (e.g. family).
-If the test results for the employee are positive (+), the Assistant Vice President for Human Resources or designee will immediately direct the employee to maintain their quarantine for fourteen (14) days and advise the professional contacts to maintain their quarantine and, if they become symptomatic, seek testing from their health care provider.
-HR will also notify the supervisor of the positive test result and send a notice to all employees who work within the nearby work location.
+HR will also notify the supervisor of the positive test result.

 If the test results for the employee are negative (-), the Assistant Vice President for Human Resources or designee will promptly direct the employee to return to work after they have recovered from their illness and direct the professional contacts under quarantine to resume their daily activities and return to work.